pepijnlauriks/IOT/README.md

 Once installed we can try the example called 'simple' under File > Examples > Adafruit Neopixel and see if the ledstrip works.
 Make sure to change the pin to D5 before uploading.
 Your leds should light up green if everything works correctly.
 If it's not working make sure the ledstrip is connected like the diagram at [Step 1: Connecting the hardware](#step-1-connecting-the-hardware) and that you changed the pin to D5.

 ## Step 4 Setting up the code
 Now we can start making our early warning system.
-First of we'll take some code frome the simple example so that we can use our ledstrip
+First of we'll take some code frome the simple example so that we can use our ledstrip.
 ```
 #include <Adafruit_NeoPixel.h>